roncterry/lab_env_tools/README.md

 ## Virtual Machine Names

 Because it is possible (common?) to have VMs for different courses on a lab (development) machine at the same time the VMs must be named in a way that will both eliminate the possibility of name collisions and identify which course the VM is related to.
-For this purpose the names of the VMs should be: <COURSE_ID>-<VM_NAME>
+For this purpose, the names of the VMs should be: `<COURSE_ID>-<VM_NAME>`

 (In this document this is referenced as **<NAME_OF_VM>**)

 Example: **SLE201-server01**

-(For SUSECON session the <COURSE_ID> is the SUSECON Session ID.)
+(For SUSECON session the `<COURSE_ID>` is the SUSECON Session ID.)

 For consistency and so that tools such as the [Installer Framework](https://github.com/roncterry/install_lab_env) can be used, the name of the VM, the name of the VM's directory, the name of the VM's main configuration file along with the names of any other VM specific configuration files must match.
 This is described in more detail in the **Virtual Machine Directory** section.